cyber-dojo/versioner/README.md

 - The tag is always the first seven chars of the sha (docker-compose yml files can use ```${ENV_VAR}``` but cannot use ```${ENV_VAR:0:7}```).
-- Integration tests can cat ```/app/.env``` to ```/tmp```, source it, and use the tag env-vars, eg, in a docker-compose.yml files.
+- Integration tests can cat ```/app/.env``` to ```/tmp```, source it, and use the tag env-vars, eg, in a docker-compose.yml file.
 For example:
   ```bash
   #!/bin/bash
   set -e